colemickens/platform2-sommelier/chromeos-config/README.md

             at the model level.
             *   `shares`(optional): Phandle pointing to the firmware to use for this model.
 This is a list with a single phandle, pointing to the firmware node of another model.
-The presense of this property indicates that this model does not have separate firmware although it may have its own keyset.
+The presence of this property indicates that this model does not have separate firmware although it may have its own keyset.
 This property is used to share firmware across multiple models where hardware differences are small and we can detect the model from board ID pins.
 At this time, only a phandle reference to a node at family/firmware/shared is supported.
+The phandle target node must be named with a valid model (e.g. 'reef').
             *   `key-id` (optional): Unique ID that matches which key will be used in for firmware signing as part of vboot.
                 For context, see go/cros-unibuild-signing